shimming-toolbox/siemens-fire/README.md

 # Creating a chroot disk image for Shimming Toolbox
-This guide walks you through creating a disk image (.img) containing a complete Linux filesystem intended to be used as the root directory for a changed root (chroot) environment.
-The resulting image can be deployed on MARS system hardware to run Shimming Toolbox locally on the MRI scanner.
+This guide walks you through creating on your computer a disk image (.img) containing a complete Linux filesystem intended to be used as the root directory for a changed root (chroot) environment.
+The resulting image can be exported and eployed on MARS system hardware to run Shimming Toolbox locally on the MRI scanner.

 ## Prerequisites

 Before starting, ensure you have:
 - **Docker**: Installed and running on your system
-- **Disk space**: At least 10GB free space for the build process
+- **Disk space**: At least 15GB free disk space for the build process
-- **USB drive**: 8GB+ capacity (recommended) for image transfer
+- **USB drive**: At least 10GB capacity for image transfer
 - **Time**: Allow 20-30 minutes for the complete process
 - **Permissions**: Root/sudo access may be required for some operations